LiLabAtVT/I2GDS2025/Group3/README.md

 The previous step provide sorted BAM files and that must be merged. **BamTools** is a collection of tools for working with BAM files.
 More information about BamTools can be found in this [Toolkit Tutorial document](https://raw.githubusercontent.com/wiki/pezmaster31/bamtools/Tutorial_Toolkit_BamTools-1.0.pdf).
 A [repository for BamTools is also on GitHub](https://github.com/pezmaster31/bamtools/tree/master).
 The tool used here is _merge_.
 It is also possible to use additional BamTools tools for filtering and sorting if required.

 BamTools is available on the VT ARC listed in the [Table of Software](https://www.docs.arc.vt.edu/software/01table.html).
+The version loaded on ARC is 2.5.2 (_as of October 2025_).

 To complete the merge, use BamTools in a SLURM script.
 The main commands for BamTools in the script include specifying the directory containing the input files and the directory for the merged output files.